 The shocking truth about the government’s secret plans to survive a catastrophic attack on US soil—even if the rest of us die—is “a frightening eye-opener” (Kirkus Reviews) that spans the dawn of the nuclear age to today, and "contains everything one could possibly want to know" (The Wall Street Journal).

-Every day in Washington, DC, the blue-and-gold 1st Helicopter Squadron, code-named “MUSSEL,” flies over the Potomac River.
-As obvious as the presidential motorcade, the squadron is assumed by most people to be a travel perk for VIPs.
+Every day in Washington, DC, the blue-and-gold first Helicopter Squadron, codenamed “MUSSEL,” flies over the Potomac River.
+As obvious as the Presidential motorcade, most people assume the squadron is a travel perk for VIPs.
 They’re only half right: while the helicopters do provide transport, the unit exists to evacuate high-ranking officials in the event of a terrorist or nuclear attack on the capital.
-In the event of an attack, select officials would be whisked by helicopters to a ring of secret bunkers around Washington, even as ordinary citizens are left to fend for themselves.
+In the event of an attack, select officials would be whisked by helicopters to a ring of secret bunkers around Washington, even as ordinary citizens were left to fend for themselves.

-Garrett M. Graff, a magazine journalist and historian, has spent more than a dozen years covering politics, technology, and national security.
-He’s written for publications from Wired to The New York Times, and served as the editor of two of Washington’s most prestigious magazines, Washingtonian and POLITICO Magazine.
-His books include Raven Rock: The Story of the U.S. Government's Secret Plan to Save Itself—While the Rest of Us Die,The Threat Matrix: The FBI War in the Age of Global Terror and The First Campaign: Globalization, the Web, and the Race for the White House.
+Garrett M. Graff, a distinguished magazine journalist and historian, has spent more than a dozen years covering politics, technology, and national security.
+Today, he serves as the director of the Aspen Institute’s cybersecurity and technology program, and is a contributor to WIRED, Longreads, and CNN.
+He’s written for publications from Esquire to Rolling Stone to the New York Times, and edited two of Washington’s most prestigious magazines, Washingtonian and POLITICO Magazine.
+Graff is the author of multiple books, including The Threat Matrix: Inside Robert Mueller’s FBI, and the national bestseller Raven Rock: The Story of the U.S. Government's Secret Plan to Save Itself--While the Rest of Us Die.